How to Choose the Best Baby Monitor

 Your monitor may not only allow you to listen to your baby, but you may also get to listen to your neighbors.
 And keep in mind that this can work both ways.
 I know this from experience when my monitor let me listen in to an anonymous neighbor’s phone conversation one night.

-Unfortunately it was not that interesting.
+Unfortunately, it was not that interesting.
 Other things can interfere with your monitor too, including cell phones, cordless phones, radios in addition to other monitors.
 Do not expect your monitor to pick up on alien signals, which is unfortunately reserved just for Hollywood.
-Test out your monitor for a day or two to see if these will be problems for you.
+Test out your monitor for a day or two to see if there will be problems for you.

 Check to make sure the monitor has not been recalled.